-Figure 34 - A class activation map for a member of the affected group, indicating no correlation between CLM and the shape of the skull or brain.

 Affine Transformation as a Feature

 After attempting to plot the affine transformations generated by the ICP process as points within the feature space, it would appear that the level of skew needed to map the images onto the base has no correlation with CLM.
 All nineteen images were diagnosed with the condition during the cross-validation phase.
 Attempting to refine the results through PCA resulted in no significant change, with their being no practical way for a three-dimensional hyperplane to separate the two groups due to their similarity.